-In Belgium, the Issuer has recently diversified its activities by acquiring rights on two sites, one in Brussels and one in the Flanders, on which it intends to develop high-end residential real estate projects (see Sections 6.3.1 and 6.4.2).
+In Belgium, the Issuer has recently diversified its activities by acquiring rights on three sites, two in Brussek and one in the Flanders, on which it intends to develop high-end residential real estate projects subject to the obtaining of administrative authorizations.
+The issuer has also reinvested in the center of Brussels with a new offices development of 15.000 sqm strategically located at 600 meters from the Schuman round about.